naemon/naemon.github.io/documentation/usersguide/dependencies.md

 Since the *inherits_parent* directive is enabled, the dependency between services A and D will be tested when the dependency between services F and D are being tested.

-Dependencies can have multiple levels of inheritence.
+Dependencies can have multiple levels of inheritance.
 If the dependency definition between A and D had its *inherits_parent* directive enable and service A was dependent on some other service (let's call it service G), the service F would be dependent on services D, A, and G (each with potentially different criteria).

 ### Host Dependencies

-As you'd probably expect, host dependencies work in a similiar fashion to service dependencies.
+As you'd probably expect, host dependencies work in a similar fashion to service dependencies.
 The difference is that they're for hosts, not services.

 {{ site.warn }}Do not confuse host dependencies with parent/child host relationships.{{ site.end }}